python/devguide/committing.rst

   dedicated to maintenance of the work before the work gets integrated in the main repository.

-* You should :ref:`squash commits <squash-commits>` of a single feature or bugfix before pushing the result to the main repository.
-The reason is that we don't want the history to be full of intermediate commits recording the private history of the person working on a patch.

 * You should not commit directly into the ``master`` branch, or any of the maintenance branches (``2.7``, ``3.5``, or ``3.6``).
 You should commit against your own feature branch, and create a pull request.